wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 <img src="images/voiceover-guidelines/textfield-filled-with-label.png" width="400">

-With this, VoiceOver will read the label (e.g. `"First name"`) and the value (e.g. `"John"`).
+With this, VoiceOver will read the label (e.g. `"First name"`) and the value (e.g. `“John"`).

 ### <a name="grouping-elements"></a>Grouping Elements

-If a group of elements represent a single unit of information, consider grouping them into one accessibility element.
+If a group of elements represents a single unit of information, consider grouping them into one accessibility element.
 This helps reduce clutter and makes your app easier to understand and navigate.

 Take the following custom `UITableViewCell` as an example.
 It has at least five accessible elements.